jmaiocco/respecc/README.md

 * Option to seperate statements with newlines or semicolons, allowing multiple statements on a single line if desired.
 * More features on the way as development progresses!

+## Static Semantic Rules
+* Identifiers must be declared before they are used.
+* Identifiers cannot be redeclared within the same scope.
+* break statements may only appear in loops.
+* return statements may only appear in functions.
+* Subscripted identifiers must refer to arrays or dictionaries.
+* Arrays can only be accessed with Number subscripts.
+* Functions must be defined before they are called.
+* Functions must return values of the same type with which they are defined.
+* Arguments passed to a function must match the number, typing and ordering of the parameters of that function.
+* Arguments passed to an instance of a class must match the number, typing and ordering of the parameters/fields of the class constructor.

+## Code Optimizations
+* Optimizes binary numerical operations.
+* Optimizes variable assignments to self.
+* Code after return statement is not generated.
+* Code after break statement is not generated.
+* Functions that are not called are not generated.

 ## Example Programs